 * Note that wool farming and manufacturing may differ by country

-* Different farming technology and methods, and other factors can impact how wool is produced
+* Different farming technology and methods (used on different farms), and other factors can impact how wool is produced

 These factors and others can impact the final sustainability, eco friendliness, and level of cruelty or ethics of any particular product.

 There’s also the social impact, economics and practicality to consider.
 Just because something is eco friendly and sustainable to produce – it doesn’t mean that it is good for employment, profitable or even practical to produce (for businesses and workers) or use (for consumers).

 So, there can be a weighing up of product priorities, preferences (for buyers, sellers, and society) and conflicts of interest to consider (political and corporate agendas can sometimes play a part too for example).